 Toblerone Cheesecake is delicious!
 If you love those milk chocolate Toblerone packed full of nougat, honey and almonds, you can give it a no better treatment than to make this super easy no bake Toblerone cheesecake.
-With a buttery shortbread biscuit base, an extra drizzle of milk chocolate and fresh whipped cream, it’s worth heading to duty-free just to stock up and make this dessert!
+With a buttery shortbread biscuit base, an extra drizzle of milk chocolate and fresh whipped cream, it’s worth heading to duty-free just to stock up on the giant ones and make this dessert!

 There are so many cheesecakes in the world but I think this would have to be in my top 3.
 Although I am pretty sure I say that about all my cheesecakes.
 They are all delicious.
 I’m now craving cheesecake again.